 KYLA PISCOPINK is an artist with a great love of movement, self-expression, and art’s ability to heal.
 She began making dances at four years old and hasn’t stopped creating art since.
 Then, now, and all the years in between, she has always strived to make dance & art accessible, useful and fun.
 Originally from Cassadaga, NY, Kyla began her training at Collage Performing Arts Center.
 From there, she furthered her studies at SUNY Brockport, and graduated with a BA in Sociology from SUNY Fredonia.
 Upon graduating, she moved to NYC where she continued to dance, explore life and earn her Pilates mat certification.
-NYC was an inspiring adventure but the ocean was calling, so she headed to Key West where, in 2008, she founded her own company, Dance Key West.
+The ocean was calling and Kyla answered by heading to Key West, where she worked as an intervention coordinator (case manager) at the Guidance/Care Center.
+In 2008, she founded Dance Key West, a 501c3 nonprofit organization that combines four of her loves: dance, social work, Key West & NYC.

 DANCE & CHOREOGRAPHY